Cancer: Emotions, Sensitivity, and the Self-Image

 Opposite Capricorn: A Call for Maturity and Self-Ownership

-Cancer is opposed by Capricorn on the zodiac wheel, marking a polarization or stark contrast in energy.
-Capricorn could seem threatening or daunting to Cancer, however it holds key lessons that can help Cancer to grow, evolve, and find greater balance.
+Cancer is opposed by Capricorn on the zodiac wheel, marking a polar opposite or stark contrast in energy.
+While Capricorn could seem very daunting, it holds key lessons that can help Cancer to grow, evolve, and find greater balance.

 Capricorn represents maturity, personal authority, and self-ownership.
 Its main intention is to dedicate itself to a long-term goal and achieve meaningful results through hard work over time.
 In order to accomplish this, Capricorn needs to have a certain business-like orientation toward life, which could come off as cold or harsh to an archetype as soft and sensitive as Cancer.

-Cancer naturally seeks comfort, and will resist Capricorn’s calls to grow up and pursue a career.
-This can manifest as Cancer becoming the adult child who remains underdeveloped or emotionally stuck in in a younger version of themselves.
+Cancer naturally seeks comfort, and will resist Capricorn’s harsh calls to grow up and pursue a career in the real world.
+This can manifest as Cancer becoming an adult child who remains underdeveloped or emotionally stuck in in a younger version of themselves.
 However, Capricorn challenges Cancer to take responsibility for their life and do what’s necessary to mature and function in society.
-Capricorn will not have patience for Cancer’s immature tantrums.
+Capricorn will not have patience for Cancer’s immature attachments.
 Instead, it beckons Cancer to step out into the big world, choose a serious life path, and cultivate the inner fortitude to actualize it, no matter how much hard work it takes.

 In some cases.
-Capricorn could represent the call for Cancer to take responsibility for any emotional wounding or conditioning that they experienced in their childhood or family life.
-Capricorn’s cold, business-like approach could simply be a sober and serious acknowledgement of the therapeutic work that needs to be done in order to become a healthy and functioning adult in the world.
+Capricorn could also represent the call for Cancer to take responsibility for any emotional wounding that they experienced in their childhood or family life.
+Capricorn’s cold, business-like approach could show up as a sober and serious acknowledgement of the therapeutic work that needs to be done in order to become a healthy and functioning adult in the world.

 Square Libra: Issues in Relationship

 Cancer forms a square with Libra, creating a 90° angle on the zodiac wheel which symbolizes an aspect of tension or friction that needs to be resolved.
-Libra focuses primarily on personal relationships and the complex dynamics that arise between two people.
-The crisis between Libra and Cancer occurs when emotional immaturity and unresolved family issues from Cancer begin to negatively impact adult relationships in Libra.
+Libra primarily focuses on personal relationships and the complex dynamics that arise between two people.
+The crisis between Libra and Cancer occurs when emotional immaturity and unresolved family issues from Cancer begin to express themselves as codependent behaviors, negatively impacting adult relationships in Libra.

-Cancer could find themselves unconsciously recreating unresolved family dynamics.
-They could either choose partners who resemble their parents in unhealthy ways, or project their fears and insecurities onto their partners.
-Whether the partner has actually done something wrong or not, Cancer could have so many festering childhood wounds that healthy relating becomes a giant uphill battle.
+Cancer could find themselves unconsciously recreating unresolved family dynamics in the adult relationships they keep.
+They could choose partners who resemble their parents in unhealthy ways, or they could project their wounds onto their partners, turning them into the parent.
+This could also happen in friendships, workplaces, or any other circumstance.
+Even if the other person hasn’t done something offensive, Cancer could have so many festering childhood wounds that healthy relating becomes a giant uphill battle.

-This square can be resolved when Cancer does the necessary inner work to address and heal their emotions wounds.
-No matter what therapeutic modality is employed, Cancer will undoubtedly benefit from creating a therapeutic relationship that can serve to rewrite the family dynamics with a more positive outcome.
-By learning to release and transmute the emotional baggage from the past, Cancer can avoid relationship turmoil and develop more mature, balanced connections with others.
+This square can be resolved when Cancer does the necessary inner work to address the emotional or childhood wounds that are impacting their adult relationships.
+No matter what therapeutic modality is employed, Cancer will undoubtedly benefit from creating a therapeutic relationship with a trusted professional that can serve to rewrite the family dynamics with a more positive outcome.

 Square Aries: Breaking Free from the Familiar

-Aries cannot break free and forge their own path if Cancer is clinging to their family, their past, or their comfort zone.
-Similarly, Aries cannot discover their true self when Cancer is attached to the labels that they inherited from their family and the world.
-If Cancer is too attached to their crab shell, preferring comfort over adventure, they will never become truly independent or free.
+Aries cannot break free and forge their own path if Cancer is clinging to their family, the past, or their comfort zone.
+Similarly, Aries cannot discover their true self when Cancer is overly-identified to the labels that they inherited from their family and the world.
+Cancer will likely feel very threatened by Aries outward force and desire to retreat into their shell even further.

 Reflections to Consider